AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/config-dm.md

 Password expiration in Dynamic Media is set to 100 years from the current system date.

-Passwords must contain at least one upper-case character and be 8-25 characters in length.
+Passwords must contain a minimum of one upper-case character and one number, and consist of 8-25 characters.

 If necessary, you can check the spelling of a password you have typed or retyped by tapping the password eye icon to reveal the password.
 Tap the icon again to hide the password.